 Foreign Medical Graduates

-We review application from international medical graduates as we do all other applications.
+We review applications from international medical graduates as we do all other applications.
 General admission requirements must be fulfilled, in addition to the criteria outlined below.
 Advanced standing in the PA Program will not be offered.
 Each state, the federal government, U.S. territories and other jurisdictions establish requirements that must be met before licensure as a PA may be granted.
 It is recommended that you investigate state and other requirements for PA licensure as you prepare to make application for future admission to a PA program.
 Licensure requirements are also subject to change.

 A foreign transcript evaluation must be requested from an accredited credential evaluation service.
 Examples of such services may be found on the website of the National Association of Credential Evaluation Services.
 Applicants should refer to the CASPA FAQ on submitting foreign transcripts.To fulfill Northwestern University PA Program degree requirements, the foreign transcript evaluation must indicate a U.S. degree equivalency of at least a bachelor's degree for the degree earned outside the United States or Canada.
 "First Professional Degree in Medicine" is equivalent to an MD in the United States and will fulfill the degree requirement.
 "Equivalent to four years of study in the United States" is not equivalent to at least a bachelor's degree and will not fulfill the degree requirement.

 At least 30 semester credit hours (or the equivalent quarter hours) must be completed at a regionally-accredited U.S. college or university.
 Coursework can be at the undergraduate or graduate level.
 The 30-credit requirement must be fulfilled by the time of enrollment, not at the point of application.
-Unmet prerequisite courses taken at a regionally-accredited U.S. institution would count toward this requirement.
+Unmet prerequisite courses taken at a regionally-accredited U.S. institution will count toward this requirement.
 Coursework can be in any subject matter.
-Science coursework is encouraged, but not required, in order to fulfill this criteria.
+Science coursework is encouraged, but not required, in order to fulfill this requirement.

 Citizenship or VISA Status